 You can stop into the Museo del Vetro – Museum of Glass to learn about the history of Murano glass and how its made, or even sign up for a glass blowing class and make some yourself!

 If you are looking to bring home some souvenirs from your trip to Venice Italy, I highly recommend picking up some authentic Murano glass.
+There’s also a great multi-island day trip that includes Murano, as well as other Venetian islands.

 30. Attend Venice Carnival!